isene/hyperlist.vim/README.md

 Use <SPACE> to toggle one fold.
 Use \0 to \9, \a, \b, \c, \d, \e, \f to show up to 15 levels expanded.

+<leader># or <leader>an toggles autonumbering of new items (the previous
+item must be numbered for the next item to be autonumbered).
+An item is indented to the right with <c-t>, adding one level of numbering.
+An item is indented to the left with <c-d>, removing one level of numbering and increasing the number by one.

 As a sort of "presentation mode", you can traverse a WOIM list by using g<DOWN> or g<UP> to view only the current line and its ancestors.